ahmadghoniem/Rewynd/README.md

 # Rewynd - Trading Analytics Dashboard
-Rewynd is a Chrome extension for FxReplay traders who want to go beyond backtesting —turn your replay sessions into simulated prop firm challenges and practice hitting profit targets, managing drawdowns, and meeting consistency rules to get funded.

 Rewynd is a Chrome extension for FxReplay traders who want to go beyond backtesting—turn your replay sessions into simulated prop firm challenges and practice hitting profit targets, managing drawdowns, and meeting consistency rules to get funded.